grafana/grafana-app-sdk/docs/architecture/field-errors-in-status.md

 2. **Admission errors during `dryRun`**: Returned as HTTP 422 with field details in `details.causes`
 3. **`fieldErrors` are NOT in status during `dryRun`**: Controllers don't run, so status is empty
 4. **Two-phase validation**: Use `dryRun` for pre-creation validation, `status.fieldErrors` for post-creation validation
-5. **Frontend extracts errors from HTTP response**: During `dryRun`, errors come from the HTTP error response, not from `status.fieldErrors`
+5. **Clients extract errors from HTTP response**: During `dryRun`, errors come from the HTTP error response (HTTP 422), not from `status.fieldErrors`.
+This works for any API client (frontend, kubectl, curl, automation scripts)

 ### Comparison: `dryRun` vs `status.fieldErrors`